Surfing in Argentina

 Overview of surfing in Argentina

 Surfing in Argentina is defined by chilly water, powerful winter swells, moody weather, friendly locals, cosy cafés, historic surf clubs, and long, empty beaches.
 It feels raw and soulful — the opposite of overcrowded warm-water destinations.
+Argentina offers some of the best surf spots in South America, with good waves and a nice, cool vibe in certain towns like Playa Union.
+For those seeking a more adventurous experience, the southern regions and Patagonia provide challenging surf opportunities with wild, untamed conditions.

 Surf Regions along the Atlantic Ocean in Argentina